WHITE TIGER BREEDERS - ROBERT BAUDY, JOSIP MARCAN

 According to the promotional blurb, "By the early 1980s he [Marcan] had developed a breeding program that was producing the finest genetically sound Bengal tigers anywhere.
 Animals from his breeding programs have made their homes in zoos and wildlife parks all over the world" but the publicity omits to tell donors that its tigers are performing tigers and that it supplies tigers to circuses.
 In 2011 Marcan’s “Preserve” provided a male golden tabby tiger and a "snow white tiger" to a circus act.

 Information about Josip Marcan’s white (and golden) tigers is hard to find.
+His white tigers came from the Hawthorn Circus, but while the Hawthorn Circus only bred striped white tigers (and used to have more white tigers than orange tigers), Marcan also bred stripeless and golden versions.
+White tigers were flashier, but were less easy to train.
 In 1987, Marcan had two golden tabby tigers – a three month old male and a three week old female (Barisal, born to orange female Abra) (News Press, 24th October, 1987, and News Press, 24th October, 1987).
 The golden tabby is caused by the same gene that produces stripeless white tigers.
 In captivity, the gene showed up in descendants of the Bhim and Sumita brother-sister mating.

 On 16-May-1987, Marcan’s white female Kismet produced white cubs at the Clyde-Beatty Cole Circus, in Media, Pa.
 On 14-Oct-1991, his orange tigress, Bulba, produced two white tiger cubs while the circus was in Rome, Georgia.
 By October 1991, Marcan had bred 40 Bengal cubs: 20 orange, 15 striped white, 2 stripeless white and 11 golden tabby and he was about to retire from performing to concentrate on tiger breeding.